Vaccine passports for church?

 Churches need to be preparing and campaigning on this now.
 It will be too late when the enabling laws are passed.
 (I note that as I write this the Anglican and Roman Catholic archbishops of Sydney have both expressed their opposition to mandating vaccination in order for people to attend places of worship).

-We must tell government now that there are no circumstances in which we will obey any government dictates which tells us how, when and who can worship.
+We must tell government now that there are no circumstances in which we will obey any government dictate which tells us how, when and who can worship.
 The spiritual independence of the Church, and the Headship of Christ over the Church, is the principle on which my denomination, the Free Church of Scotland, was founded.

 Whatever our church, surely if all Christians stood together and declared we will not give to Nicola, Boris, Joe, and Scott what is Christ's, then our governments would have to listen.
 Or have we already gone too far down the rabbit hole?